openUC2/UC2-GIT/CAD/Readme.md

-## CAD-Files
+## CAD Files
-Here you can find the necessary .stl-parts for the different modules (cubes) and setups ([APPs](../APPLICATIONS)).
+Here you can find the necessary .stl parts for the different modules (cubes) and setups ([APPs](../APPLICATIONS)).

-This is a growing list of available optical modules coming along with tutorials and assembly instructions.
-The most important part is the core building block as you can also find it in every modular toolbox.
+This is a growing list of available modules coming along with tutorials and assembly instructions.
+The most important part is the core building block as you find in every modular toolbox.
 A detailed description of the the **UC2** cube can be found [here](./ASSEMBLY_CUBE_Base_v2/Readme.md).

 ## General Naming Convetion and Structure of UC2